AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Play with the colors (try c500, c050, c005, and c123) and the x and y positions on either end and watch how the line moves.
 Make sure to save the file before reloading the emulator!

-If you place teh draw line function after the `drawWsg()` you'll notice the line draws on top of the robot, which definitely looks wrong.
+If you place the draw line function after the `drawWsg()` you'll notice the line draws on top of the robot, which definitely looks wrong.
 Remember, draw order matters.

 Right now, we're drawing the robot standing in the same place every frame, which is boring.
 Let's get some actual movement on screen!